garrandall/popular-music-data/tracks/braid-my-hair-mario.md

-front to back, side to side, criss cross get creative with it girl do your thang put it down like you love me let your fingers do the walkin and your lips do the talkin in my ear tell me what i wanna hear i swear, i cant wait for you to braid my hair...
+front to back, side to side, criss cross get creative with it girl do your thang put it down like you love me let your fingers do the walkin and your lips do the talkin in my ear tell me what I wanna hear i swear, I can't wait for you to braid my hair...

 C'mon and braid my hair